 We propose, for the optimization of the objective $F$ on $(\R^d)^N \times (\R^{+*})^N$ defined in Eq.~(\ref{eq:objective_loss}), or equivalently $\KL(\cdot | \pi)$ on $\C^N$, to perform joint optimization on the means and variances of the mixture.
 This joint optimization involves a gradient descent update on the means, and either a Bures or entropic mirror descent update on the variances.
 Our approach is summarized in \Cref{alg:mirror_descent}.

-We now turn to the details on the optimization of the variances with either a Bures or entropic mirror descent update in the next subsections.
-In a nutshell, they rely on careful adaptations of the schemes detailed in \Cref{sec:background}, stated for unique isotropic Gaussians, to a mixture of these distributions.
+We now describe the optimization of the variance parameters using either Bures or entropic mirror descent updates in the next subsections.
+These methods rely on careful adaptations of the schemes introduced in \Cref{sec:background}, originally defined for a single isotropic Gaussian, to the mixture setting.